DougDewar/NMHA/README.md

 * Modify the fields in the config.ini file to match your existing setup.
 * The fields in the config.ini are as follows:
     * [WITNESS] username: This is the username for an existing Witness profile that you wish to use to login to Witness.
 DEFAULT: admin
     * [WITNESS] password: This is the password for the same Witness profile.
-There is not default entry.
+There is no default entry.
     * [WITNESS] ip: This the ip for the existing Witness server.
 If this script is running on the same machine, it can remain localhost, otherwise it should be the numbered address (e.g 127.0.0.1).
 DEFAULT: localhost
     * [WITNESS] port: This is the port for the same Witness server.
 The default Witness port is 7001.
 DEFAULT: 7001
     * [NMS] ip: This the ip for the existing NMS server.
 If this script is running on the same machine, it can remain localhost, otherwise it should be the numbered address (e.g 127.0.0.1).
 DEFAULT: localhost